About Jesus Steve Sweetman

 Jesus had work for Paul to do and he was pressing on to the work

 we see that Paul was called by Jesus to proclaim Him to the Jews, to the

-Gentiles and their kings, and along the way to suffer greatly for the
+Gentiles and their kings, and, along the way to suffer greatly for the

 Yes, he preached faith and not works, but that does not mean he

-His faith, or trust in Jesus drove him to do God’s will for his
+His faith, or trust in Jesus drove him to do Godís will for his

 life.
 Too often some have